sl4m/gnu_smalltalk_koans/README.markdown

 Please create a GitHub issue or find me on Twitter (@skim), if you have any suggestions on how to improve existing koans, new koans, or any other comments.

+### Future Plans

+I plan to port these koans over to Pharo, Squeak, and redline Smalltalk implementations.

 ### Credits

 Thanks to Matt Yoho (@mattyoho) of the Ruby Koans team for letting me port some of the koans over.